 - Students must be US citizens, or permanent residents.

 - Students should have completed high school courses in chemistry and biology.

-Complete and submit an online application, which will be available on January 15, 2018.
+Complete and submit an online application.
 Additional information such as transcripts, and letters of recommendation, and resumes are advisable but not required.
 These may be submitted online with your application or through the unique URL given to each student once the application closes.

 *Because we receive hundreds of applications and have limited staff, we kindly request that you refrain from contacting us directly regarding your application status.
 We regret that we are unable to respond to individual inquiries.

 Most summer students receive a stipend of $4,000 for completing the 10-week program.

 Because research requires dedicated attention, students must attend the program full-time and not interrupt their 10-week commitment by taking other classes or vacations, etc.